interledger/web-monetization-extension/test/testplan/testplan.md

 1. The read-only public key of the extension.
 2. The wallet address or payment pointer that had been used for the most recent wallet connection.
-3. The currency and value that had been authorised for the most recent wallet connection.
+3. The currency and value that had been authorized for the most recent wallet connection.

 #### Edge Test Cases

 ##### Test ID: 2.3.3.1.1 (b)

-**Function**: Partial one-time payment success due to some unpeered wallets.
+**Function**: Partial one-time payment success due to some un-peered wallets.
 **Description**: Make a one-time payment to a website where some of the receiving wallets are peered to the sending wallet, and some receiving wallets are not peered.
 **Risk**: R3 (security of funds) and R6 (control my payments)
 **Preconditions**: